stellar-deprecated/docs/guides/things-to-build.md

   - You can sign any that are waiting for you
 - Once a pending transaction is signed by enough people, it is submitted to the network
 - Once the transaction is submitted, all the signers are notified

+# Market Feed
+Data feed for the distributed Exchange inside Stellar.
+Something equivalent to what [poloniex has](https://poloniex.com/public?command=returnTicker).
+This will be useful for apps like [stellarTerm](http://stellarterm.com) as well as getting the Stellar trade volume added to charting sites like [coinmarketcap](http://coinmarketcap.com)

 # Quorum Monitor
 A web page that shows the state of the network quorum graph.
 Ideally the quorum monitor shows: